mytlogos/enterprise-lister/README.md

 ## Requirements

-- NodeJs 13.x
+- NodeJs 16.x
-- MariaDB 10 or Mysql 8 Server process on host.
+- MariaDB 10 (or 10.6) or Mysql 8 Server process on host.
   - after installation, initialize the mysql server with `sudo mysql_secure_installation`
     - this also ensures the correct user authentication method, via password
   - this project requires access to the root user from localhost, or a user with similar privileges of root, the password and user needs to be declared in the env.env file